 What is useful and what is not.

-Well done, did a good job.
+Well done, you did a good job.

-Guys, tell me, maybe we don't need teeth at all, why do we need them ???
+Guys, tell me, maybe we don’t need teeth at all, why do we need them???

 What do I need to do?